babysteps-topro/spring-mvc-dynamodb/README.md

-Video for creating the Table and populate with data:
+**Video for creating the Table and populate with data:**

+Script to create the table:

 https://github.com/babysteps-topro/DynamoDBQueryScan